Deependra-Das/Battle-Royale-Game/README.md

 ## How to Play

+Download the Game: A playable build of the game is available in the drive folder link attached below in the next section.
+Download the zip file & extract it.

-Open the Game: Launch Robo Rush and choose the "Start Playing" option from the main menu.
+Open the Game: Launch Robo Rush (Battle-Royale-Game application file) and choose the "Start Playing" option from the main menu.

 Create Lobby: If you want to create a lobby, enter a lobby name, choose the lobby size/capacity, set the lobby to public for others to join or private if you want to play only with your friends.